 The windows on the left are six-over-one and the windows on the right are four-over one window designs.
 Notice in the left group of windows, the upper window sashes have vertical lights.
 This is a good window design.

 In the right bank of windows, the upper window sashes have square lights.
-Square is very very very wrong.
+Square for this house is very very very wrong.
 Wrong because they are square AND wrong because they don’t match the other windows.

 Never have a four-over-anything window designs!